utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 * Add any element to the team's Private API Network
 * Create and edit folders
-* Assign this role to other users
+* Assign this role to other team members

 > You must have either [the Super Admin role or the API Network Manager role](/docs/administration/managing-your-team/managing-your-team/#managing-team-roles) to assign this role to a user.